RetoSchmucki/Rpackages/climateExtract/README.md

 ```

 *This is a work in progress that is good for some tasks, but this comes with no guarantee.
 Suggestions and contributions for improvement are welcome.*

+#### TO DO
+* implement data.table approach to compute summary statistics to speed up computation
+* update and improve documentation